stanmart/unstructured-bargaining-analysis/README.md

 ### Data requirements

-Data exported from otree is already placed into the `data/raw` directory.
+Data exported from oTree is already placed into the `data/raw` directory.
 Please do not modify it under any circumstances.
 Automated checks are in place to ensure that the data is not modified.

 <details>
 <summary>Exporting data from otree</summary>